The Issues - Many women and babies die in childbirth

+Maternal and infant mortality rates in Africa remain alarmingly high, particularly in rural regions.
+Many women and new-borns lose their lives during childbirth due to inadequate healthcare infrastructure, limited access to medical facilities, and a shortage of trained healthcare professionals.
 The lack of essential medical resources and skilled care during pregnancy and delivery is a critical issue that continues to endanger the lives of countless mothers and their babies.
 Addressing these challenges is vital to improving maternal and infant health outcomes across the continent.
+At Mamas in Need, we are committed to tackling these life-threatening gaps by providing critical support to underserved communities, ensuring that mothers and new-borns receive the care they need to survive and thrive.

-- Lack of Training for Midwives.
+Lack of Training for Midwives

 The retention of midwives, particularly in rural areas, remains a significant challenge in many African countries.
 These vital healthcare workers often endure deplorable living conditions, frequently residing in accommodations that lack basic amenities such as clean water and proper sanitation.
-Despite these hardships, midwives serve as the first line of defense in maternal and child healthcare, working tirelessly to ensure that women survive childbirth and that babies are delivered safely, even in the most marginalized communities.
+Despite these hardships, midwives serve as the first line of defence in maternal and child healthcare, working tirelessly to ensure that women survive childbirth and that babies are delivered safely, even in the most marginalised communities.

 In areas where access to trained midwives is limited, local women, often mothers themselves, are called upon to assume the roles of midwives and nurses, caring for expectant mothers with little or no formal training.
-This lack of professional support and training places both mothers and newborns at considerable risk, further underscoring the urgent need for improved resources and training for midwives in these underserved regions.
+This lack of professional support and training places both mothers and new-borns at considerable risk, further underscoring the urgent need for improved resources and training for midwives in these underserved regions.

-At Mamas in Need, we are committed to addressing these gaps by providing midwives with the training and support they need to deliver safe and effective care, ensuring healthier outcomes for mothers and their babies.
+At Mamas in need, we are committed to addressing these gaps by providing midwives with the training and support they need to deliver safe and effective care, ensuring healthier outcomes for mothers and their babies.

-- Lack of Funds.
+Lack of Equipment

-- Lack of essential clothing and hygiene Products for Mothers and New-borns.
+Lack of essential clothing and hygiene Products for Mothers and New-borns

 In many rural communities across Africa, access to basic clothing and hygiene products for mothers and their new-borns is severely limited.
 This lack of essential items has profound implications for maternal and infant health, particularly during the critical period following childbirth.